The 'Happy Birthday, GoodFellas' Week Three Wudder Sports Spectactular

 RIP Frank Vincent

 We’ll skip the sports motif, for arguably the most memorable line in the movie, to pay respect to the man who delivered it.
-The great character actor Frank Vincent, passed away from a heart attack last week at age 80.
+Actor Frank Vincent passed away from a heart attack last week at age 80.
 We hope it happened quickly so that he didn’t suffer.

 Vincent provided us so many memorable moments, during his many years in film and TV: Raging Bull, The Pope of Greenwich Village, Do the Right Thing, Goodfellas, Jungle Fever, Copland, Casino, NYPD Blue and The Sopranos.